Ghost World (comics): Enid Coleslaw

 Impulsive, cynical, foul-mouthed and bitter, the strip's lead character drifts through her life without care, criticizing almost everyone she meets.
 Enid Coleslaw is an 18-year-old, who has recently graduated from her high school, with best friend Rebecca Doppelmeyer.
 Enid takes an interest in playing pranks on other people, purely for her own benefit, especially a classmate named Josh who she attempts to seduce.
 Clowes said of Enid's character: "When I started out I thought of her as this id creature...
 Then I realized halfway through that she was just more vocal than I was, but she has the same kind of confusion, self-doubts and identity issues that I still have – even though she's 18 and I'm 39!"

 Enid (as well as Rebecca) makes a cameo appearance as an old lady in Clowes's Pussey collection of comics.
 Pussey is a self-important, nerdy superhero comics artist, and the book ends in the future as Pussey dies alone and unloved, with Rebecca and Enid as two bitter crones in his rest home going through his possessions.
 When they discover his stash of "silly books" (comic books), they wonder, "What would a grown man want with such foolishness?"
 Enid Coleslaw is also an anagram of "Daniel Clowes".

 Rebecca Doppelmeyer

 Rebecca Doppelmeyer is Enid's best friend.
 Rebecca lives with her grandmother and acts as a caretaker to her.
-She has a bit more mainstream personality – while Enid enjoys more peculiar things in life, Rebecca enjoys things that most teenage girls of her age would take an interest in; for example, she reads a popular teen magazine, and is also more interested in men, and is described by Enid as "a skinny blonde wasp" and therefore embodies "what every guy wants."
+She has a bit more of a mainstream personality – while Enid enjoys more peculiar things in life, Rebecca enjoys things that most teenage girls of her age would take an interest in; for example, she reads a popular teen magazine, and is also more interested in men, and is described by Enid as "a skinny blonde WASP" and therefore embodies "what every guy wants."
 Rebecca and Enid spend much of the novel hanging out around the town together and making fun of others.
 In the end of the novel, Rebecca matures into a sensible young woman and pursues a relationship with Josh in place of her friendship with Enid as the two characters grow apart as they mature from teenagers into young adults.